 - An extremely diverse walk exploring a wide range of Australian bushland

-Day three; you’re hungry, tired, sore, thirsty, hot, tired, hungry, cous cous, aching, tender and stiff.
-You have just walked, using only your legs, through 44 kilometres of ever changing Australian bushland from wide open forest tracks, single file rock hopping on steep hillsides to navigating a swinging steel rope bridge spanning some 40 metres over the river below to arrive at your destination, where the temptation to turn around and just do it all again plays a sneaky suggestion on your mind.
+Day 3 — you’re hungry, tired, sore, thirsty, hot, tired, hungry, cous cous, aching, tender and stiff.
+You have just walked, using only your legs, through 44km of ever changing Australian bushland from wide open forest tracks, single file rock hopping on steep hillsides to navigating a swinging steel rope bridge spanning some 40m over the river below to arrive at your destination, where the temptation to turn around and just do it all again plays a sneaky suggestion on your mind.

 The Six Foot Track began its life as bridle trail from Katoomba to the Jenolan caves, but has since become a popular walking trail between the two.
-Even more unbelievably, it plays host to the annual Six Foot Track Marathon on the 8 March every year.
+Even more unbelievably, it plays host to the annual Six Foot Track Marathon on March 8 every year.